rekhaDevs/samagragovernance.in/src/pages/team/index.md

       public sector has pushed him to work at various levels of governance, starting from the grassroots to district-level implementation.
 An opportunity to use his past work experience to create impact at scale brought him to Samagra.
-Currently, he is part of the Mission Prerna team in Uttar Pradesh.
+Shubham is the Program Coordinator of the ADAPT-F&ARD team in Odisha and manages its daily operations.
     image: /img/shubam.jpg
     linkedInProfile: 'https://www.linkedin.com/in/bansalshubham09'
     name: Shubham Bansal
-    project: Mission Prerna
+    project: ADAPT- F&ARD
   - bio: >-
       Siddhant holds a Bachelor's degree in Mechanical Engineering from Vellore Institute of Technology.
 Before joining Samagra, he was working as a